Quizz1Cal/Semester-2/INFO20003 - DBS/Lectures.md

     - can a key be a set of fields?
     - (other stuff)
 - Is it necessary to assert 'NOT NULL' for what is declared as a key in SQL?
-- Meaning of `ON DELETE RESTRICT ON DELETE CASCADE`?
-DONT NEED TO LEARN IT, BUT LOOK IT UP
+- Meaning of `ON DELETE RESTRICT ON DELETE CASCADE`:
+    - Former: If the REFERENCE is deleted, it fails
+    - Latter: If the REFERENCE is deleted, it updates the current table
+    - `UPDATE` refers to when the data is altered
 - SUPPOSEDLY partial keys are underlined in crow's foot notation
 - Rho symbol slide 22 Lec 7
 - So in Lec 7 you do rho(ANS(renames)...) but lec 8 you do renaming prior to the cross-product.
 What's better?